GoogleCloudPlatform/artifact-registry-maven-tools/README.md

-# Cloud Build Artifacts Wagon
+# Cloud Build Artifacts Maven Tools

+This repository contains tools to help with interacting with Maven repositories hosted on Cloud Build Artifacts.

+## Maven Wagon

 The Cloud Build Artifacts Wagon is an implementation of the [Maven Wagon API](https://maven.apache.org/wagon/) which allows you to configure Maven to interact